Aug 30, 2021 / Slip Resistant Footwear

 The Science of Slipping

 A shoe slips because it loses friction.
 In other words, the shoe is unable to stop moving.
-To illustrate, think about how friction works with tires: High-performance tires are often much wider than their commuter counterparts because the larger surface area provides more friction for high-speed maneuvers.
+To illustrate, think about how friction works with tires: High-performance tires are often much wider than their commuter counterparts because the larger surface area provides more traction for high-speed maneuvers.

 The amount of friction available, which determines the slip resistance of a shoe (or a tire), is determined by many factors, including the flooring being walked upon, the sole’s composition and tread—even the internal sole affects the slip resistance of a shoe.